alexzheng587/scholars-direct/README.md

 ---
 **Project Goal**

 We wanted to build a website both for students who are looking for a tutor as well as tutors looking to find students to teach.
 Students will be able to ask questions and provide additional details and add subject tabs.
-Tutors will be able to choose from the pool of questions available and contact them for able
+Tutors will be able to choose from the pool of questions available and contact them to answer their questions.

 ---
 **Project Task Requirements:**